HazemAbdesamed/bike-points/README.md

 # Final Thoughts and Conclusion

-This project demonstrates the integration of various technologies to design and implement a data pipeline capable of handling both batch and near-real-time processing by combining tools like Airflow, Kafka, Spark, Postgres, Trino, and Superset.
+This project demonstrates the integration of various technologies to design and implement a data pipeline capable of handling both batch and near-real-time processing by combining tools like Docker, Airflow, Kafka, Spark, Postgres, Trino, and Superset.

 ## Some Key Takeaways:
 - **Modular Design**: Each container was configured to handle specific tasks, ensuring seamless communication and functionality across the entire ecosystem.
-- **Automation**: Tools like Airflow streamlined the orchestration of workflows, while customized container setups automated initialization processes and configurations.
+- **Automation**: Tools like Airflow streamlines the orchestration of workflows, while customized container setups automated initialization processes and configurations.
 - **Environment Variables for Flexibility**: Environment variables were extensively used across the setup to manage credentials and configuration details.
 This approach simplifies updates, and ensures portability of the setup.

 ## Further Enhancements: